aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/customizing-email-headers/managing-x-headers-in-email-messages/_index.md

 ### Step 4: Reading X‑Headers from a Received Message

-When you receive an email, you can extract the custom headers just as easily:
+When you receive an email, you can extract the custom headers just as easily.
+This demonstrates **how to add x-header** values are later **extract custom header** data.

 ```java
 // Load an EML file containing the received email